GenericMappingTools/GMTjl_doc/documentation/modules/earthregions.md

 But the examples above do not let us plot the country’s borders that help referencing a map.
 For the time being that is only possible when we use the `DCW` collection.
 Next example shows a case with country borders.
-Also note that for the regions in the `DCW` (there 248 of them) we can combine as many countries as we want.
+Also note that for the regions in the `DCW` (there are 248 of them) we can combine as many countries as we want.

 \begin{examplefig}{}